SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/O - Ensemble Learning.md

 ### Adaptive Combiners

-The combiner is a function that depends on the input feature vector.
+An adaptive combiner is a function that depends on the input feature vector.
 Thus, the ensemble implements a function that is local to each region in the feature space.

 This divide-and-conquer approach leads to modular ensembles where relatively simple classifiers specialize in different parts of the input-output space.
-In contrast with static-combiner ensembles, the individual experts here do not need to perform well for all inputs, only in their region of expertise.
+In contrast with static combiner ensembles, the individual experts here do not need to perform well for all inputs, only in their region of expertise.

 Representative examples of this approach are Mixture of Experts (ME) and Hierarchical ME.